sab-bee/core-concepts/Javascript/function/readme.md

 Whatever can be done with object is also applicable for function.
 You can assign them to variables, add them to objects, pass them to other functions as arguments, and return them from functions.
 Basically, you can use a function anywhere you would use any other reference value.
+Lets see some operations using __objects__.
+Later we will do same operations using __functions__.

 ```js
 // assign/declaration